How to save big on SMS costs with WhatsApp in India? [2026]

 WhatsApp's pricing structure

 WhatsApp pricing structure is relatively flat and straight forward.
-WhatsApp charges businesses for each 24-hour conversation window initiated with a customer, with rates varying depending on the type of message and the country of the recipient.
-You can find more about the 24-hour conversation window here with examples.
+WhatsApp now charges businesses per delivered template message (instead of per 24-hour conversation window), with rates varying depending on the type of message and the country of the recipient.
+You can still use the 24-hour customer service window for service conversations.

 The charge is only when messages you send to customers are delivered.
-The following are the charges in India:
+The following are the charges in India (effective January 1, 2026):

 If you are using a BSP to access WhatsApp APIs, then you would be paying ~ 10-25% higher.